AriqFaridzki/task-man-flutter/README.md

 # task-man-flutter
-A simple task manager using flutter and laravel
+A simple task management system using flutter and laravel